-A Medicare Advantage Plan is a type of Medicare health plan offered by a private company that contracts with Medicare to provide you with all your Part A and Part B benefits.
+A Medicare Advantage Plan is a Medicare plan offered by a private company that contracts with Medicare to provide your Part A and Part B benefits.

 Medicare Advantage Plans include Health Maintenance Organizations, Preferred Provider Organizations, Private Fee-for-Service Plans, Special Needs Plans, and Medicare Medical Savings Account Plans.

-If you’re enrolled in a Medicare Advantage Plan, Medicare services are covered through the plan and aren’t paid for under Original Medicare.
+Medicare services are covered by Medicare Advantage plans and aren’t paid for under Original Medicare.

 Most Medicare Advantage Plans also offer prescription drug coverage.